Dr. Ray Peat

 The human body has an asymmetrical organ and brain which sets us up to favor the right side of our body, just like most apes do.

-The human spine has a natural right turn to it and a slight right bend.
+The human spine has a natural right turn to it and a slight right side bend.

 As we get older and walk, run, and squat less and less, this pattern can be amplified enough to interfere with pain-free forward movement.